onigetoc/virtual-storage/README.md

 # virtual-storage
-Virtual Storage (node) for those who do not have access to localStorage like Dialogflow
+Virtual Storage (node) for those who do not have access to localStorage like Dialogflow to create project like Google home, Google hub or any projects.
+If your project do not have access to localStorage or for simple projects to store data, for a web app ect.
+It's based on some simple javascript cookies or localStrorage libraries.

 ## Insert in project